 What’s in the box?

-When you buy the device, you get an air purifier with Clean technology, power cord, pre-installed UV-C lamp, H11 HEPA filter, and user manual.
+When you buy the device, you get an air purifier with Clean technology, a power cord, a pre-installed UV-C lamp, an H11 HEPA filter, and a user manual.

-Clean-tech requires no special preparation; the device is ready to go.
-All you need to do is to place it in the desired location, at least 20 cm away from other objects, plug it in and switch it on.
+The Clean-tech requires no special preparation; the device is ready to go.
+All you need to do is place it in the desired location, at least 20 cm away from other objects, plug it in, and switch it on.

 However, as the Clean-tech draws air from below, it is essential to place the device on a hard surface and never on a carpet or other similar material.